Remodor/TLD_AnimalBehavior/README.md

     - Minimum Stun Duration

       _The minimum stun duration when set to random.
 This overrides the stun duration in the rabbits section._
+- Animal Bleeding
   - Bleed Out Modifier

-      _The bleed out time is very dependend on what the player uses, on which animal and where it is being hit.
-This modifier will be multiplied to the final bleedout duration for arrows, bullets and flare gun shells (Not wolf struggle!).
+      _The bleed out time is very dependent on what the player uses, on which animal and where it is being hit.
+This modifier will be multiplied to the final bleed out duration for arrows, bullets and flare gun shells (Not wolf struggle!).
 A common bleed out duration is 60 INGAME minutes, higher modifier means longer._
+  - Stackable Bleeding

+      _If you want stackable bleeding.
+If an animal is hit multiple times bleeding will get accumulated.
+Also applies to wolf struggle.
+Wolf struggle multiplier should get set accordingly.
+E.g. Two hits with: Duration1 = 60, Duration2 = 90 -> Final duration = 36_
   - Wolf Struggle

-      _This modifier will be multiplied to the final bleedout duration for wolf struggle._
+      _"This modifier will be multiplied to the final bleed out duration for wolf struggle.
+The default is 12 INGAME minutes for a knife.
+If used together with stackable bleeding, this should be set pretty high as you hit the wolf around 10 times, e.g. 20._
+  - Blood Drop Lifetime

+      _Specify the lifetime of blood drops in hours.
+The oldest one will also disappear when the maximum amount of decals is reached.
+This is mostly the case if you don't increase the number of decals._
+    - Lifetime - Blizzard/ Heavy Snow/ High Winds

+	  _Lets you specify the respective lifetimes under special conditions._
+  - Maximum Decals (Reload Required)

+      *Specify the maximum amount of decals.
+These are: Player blood, animal blood, ice cracks, bullet decals.
+The oldest one will disappear when the maximum amount of decals is reached.
+Keep in mind, they need to be computed and may affect FPS!
+However, I had no problems even with 1000.*
 - Animal Stats (Applied After Reload)
   - Wolf